Skip to main content

 • proxy connection

 Because profiles are isolated from each other, websites treat them as different users or devices.
-This allows you to manage multiple accounts without sessions interfering with each other.
+This allows you to manage multiple accounts without sessions interfering with each other, which becomes especially important when working with multiple accounts at scale, as described in

 Browser fingerprints